jasonbot/weblog/content/weblog/not-participating-in-advent-of-code.md

 description = ""
 +++

+I'm exhausted.
+I've been guilted/peer pressured into participating in the AoC for at least 5 years.
+I'm tired, I'm defeated, I'm unable to meet its weird expectations consistently and still I remain a competent software engineer.

 I'm not participating in his year's Advent of Code.
 Every year I try and get stymied by day 14 of so because of practical considerations.

 # It Emphasizes Fast Solutions Over Good Ones